barakeel/oeis-synthesis/README.md

 You may change any of the last 4 parameters.

 - Run the command `sh prove.sh` to produce a file called `output` to be used in the next learning iteration.

+- Copy the file named `current` to the directory of the next proving iteration and rename it to `previous`.

 ### Known issues: